jinglescode/demos/src/app/components/rl-value-function-tic-tac-toe/README.md

 ## Reinforcement Learning Value Function with Tic Tac Toe

-Reinforcement learning algorithm for agents to learn the tic-tac-toe, using the value function
+Reinforcement learning algorithm for agents to learn the tic-tac-toe, using the value function.

 At any progression state except the terminal stage (where a win, loss or draw is recorded), the agent takes an action which leads to the next state, which may not yield any reward but would result in the agent a move closer to receiving a reward.